JiroKakpovbia/chessEngine/README.md

 In the case of a computer player, the computer will make its move on its own.

 'setup' enters setup mode, within which you can set up your own initial board configurations.
 This can only be done when a game is not currently running.
-Within setup mode, the following language is used:
+Within setup mode, the following commands are used:

 '+ \<piece\> \<square\>' places the piece onto the board.
 Specifically, it places \<piece\> onto \<square\>.
 If a piece is already on that square, it is replaced.
   - eg. '+ K e1' places the piece K (i.e., White king in this case) on the square e1.